oysteinm/data/README.md

 # data

-This repository contains csv data, downloadable in `R` or any preferable language.
+This repository contains csv data, downloadable in any preferable language.
 More info on each data set in it's respective `.R` file.

 The data files are: